matuteiglesias/journal/content/Business/2024-12-22_Developed_Photography_Strategy_for_Honda_Wave_Prom.md

 **🕒 18:40–18:50**
 **🏷️ Labels**: Photography, Honda Wave, Motorcycle, Product Display, Sales
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to develop a comprehensive photography strategy for promoting the Honda Wave motorcycle, focusing on capturing high-quality images for sales and marketing purposes.
+The session aimed to develop a comprehensive photography [[strategy]] for promoting the Honda Wave motorcycle, focusing on capturing high-quality images for sales and marketing purposes.

 **Key Activities:**
 - Reflected on the elements of professional product display photography, particularly for the Honda Wave motorcycle, emphasizing details against a neutral background.